jakobreinhardt/portfolio_assistant/README.md

 - trials.py : Is a file of testcode that you do not need to bother with.

-- portfolio.csv: includes some stock names.
+- data folder: includes data of stocks either as input to or output of the pipelines
 -------------

 ## Credits <a name="credits"></a>